SiGiL-Cpp/CppCraft/pages/05-processing.md

 - If that flag is down, we can just throw it away in the furnace.
 - But if the flag is raised, it's the only place we have the mix the apprentice just made, we should not throw it away.
   - What do we do then?
-We copy the box back into the L2 cache, and switch its "DIRTY" flag up.
+We copy the box back into the L2 cache, and switch the L2 cache "DIRTY" flag up.
   - The L2 cache has more containers, so it'll keep it a while, but eventually, it will also run out.
   - And we then copy that box back to the L3 cache, with its dirty flag up.